Vietnam.vn - Nền tảng quảng bá Việt Nam

-What to do with Tet bonus?
+What to do with your Tet bonus?

 VnExpressVnExpress29/01/2024

-(Stages in life:
+(Stages in life:)

-- Stability: stable job and family building
+- Stability: a stable job and building a family.

 - Middle age: financial planning for retirement

-- Retirement: retirement)
+- Retirement: to retire)

 Ms. My suggests using the following formula to assess your risk appetite:

-Risk acceptance ratio: (100 - current age) x 100%
+Risk acceptance rate: (100 - current age) x 100%

-For example, if your age is 30, your risk tolerance will be (100-30) x100% = 70%.
-So, you can allocate 70% of your income to high-risk assets with high expected returns.
+For example, if your age is 30, your risk tolerance would be (100-30) x 100% = 70%.
+Therefore, you can allocate 70% of your income to high-risk assets with high expected returns.

-Transaction at a bank in Ho Chi Minh City.
+A transaction at a bank in Ho Chi Minh City.
 Photo: Thanh Tung

-Transaction at a bank in Ho Chi Minh City.
+A transaction at a bank in Ho Chi Minh City.
 Photo: Thanh Tung

 Source link